xytuang/COMS-W4119/docs/DESIGN.md

     * If it is a valid block, then it'll check whether it is a valid block to add to the chain (e.g. id is the next expected one, prev hash matches hash of latest block of the chain, etc.)

-    * If it is a valid block but the incoming block's id is greater than the next expected ID, then this is a potential fork.
+    * If it is a valid block, can't be added to the chain (e.g. prev hash field doesn't match), and the incoming block's id is greater than or equal to the next expected ID, then this is a potential fork we need to resolve.
         * Requests list of nodes from the tracker
-        * Requests every node from the peer using the GET-BLOCK request type.
-It starts from ID 0, and keeps on requesting the next ID until it reaches the end of a chain (a block with ID -1).
-It then validates the chain, and if it is a valid chain, then the peer replaces its chain with the new chain.
+        * Requests every node from the peer using the GET-CHAIN request type.
+It will keep on receiving blocks from the peer until it hits the dummy block with ID -1 or if it finds that the chain sent from the peer is not a valid chain.

     * For invalid blocks or blocks where the id is less than the next expected ID, then discard the block.